tiberlab/tibercad/manual/Sphinx/Complete/Bibliography.rst

 ..
 [Arora] N D Arora, J R  Hauser and D J Roulston, "Electron and Hole Mobilities in Silicon as a Function of Concentration and Temperature", *IEEE Trans. on Electron Devices*, 29, 292-295, 1982.

 ..
+[Hurkx] G. A. M. Hurkx, D. B. M. Klaassen, and M. P. G. Knuvers, "A New Recombination Model for Device Simulation Including Tunneling", *IEEE Trans. on Electron Devices*, 39, 331-338, 1992

+..
 [Kalyanasundaram] Kalyanasundaram Kuppuswamy, "Dye-Sensitized Solar Cells", *Editor Crc Pr Inc.* , 2010.